RDI-10024 - Axial Anatomy, Image Evaluation and Radiographic Practice (Apprentice Route)

 Aims

-This module will introduce the principles of Axial anatomy, radiographic positioning and image interpretation for a range of examinations within the axial¿skeleton¿and the patient care related to these.¿
+This module will introduce the principles of Axial anatomy, basic neuroanatomy and basic cardiovascular anatomy with radiographic positioning and image interpretation for a range of examinations within the axial skeleton, chest and abdomen and the patient care related to these.

 Talis Aspire Reading List